geekfactory/FIFO/README.md

 * Improve program modularity and reliability by creating common data structures.
 * Provide a portable implementation of a FIFO data structure.
-* Strong portability, specially on embedded systems, by using C language.
+* Strong portability, especially on embedded systems, by using C language.
 * Provide functions for static memory allocation applications.
 * Easy to configure, use and understand.